Patrícia Ribeiro Faro

 Patrícia Ribeiro Faro (born 1972) is a Portuguese psychologist and politician.
-As a member of the Portuguese Socialist Party (PS), she was elected as a deputy in the Portuguese Assembly of the Republic in January 2022, representing the Porto District.
+As a member of the Portuguese Socialist Party (PS), she was elected as a deputy in the Portuguese Assembly of the Republic in January 2022, representing Porto and was re-elected in the 2024 election.

 Early life and education

 Patrícia Ribeiro Faro was born in 1972 in Matosinhos, a coastal city to the northwest of Porto in Portugal.
 She graduated in social work in 1996 from the Instituto Superior de Serviço Social do Porto (ISSSP) in the area of justice and social reintegration.
 In 2003 she completed post-graduate studies on legal problems and drug addiction.
 In December 2012, she obtained a master's degree in legal psychology from the Fernando Pessoa University with a dissertation on Representations of victims of domestic violence in the criminal justice system.
 In 2014 she received qualifications in victim support.
 She has been studying for a PhD in sociology at the Faculty of Arts of the University of Porto.